gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 pipeline.Run()
 ```

-Just note that if the last process is sending its output on a channel too, we need another process in the end that just
+Just note that if the last process is sending some output on a channel as well we need another process in the end that just
-receives inputs and does nothing with it.
+receives these outputs as inputs, doing nothing with it.

-We could even implement a special "sink" process for that:
+We could for example implement a special "sink" process for that:

 ```go
 type Sink struct {